-provide an outline of the complaints process at Example School so that parents and members of the community are informed of how they can raise complaints or concerns about issues arising at our school
+provide an outline of the complaints process at Coimadai Primary School so that students, parents and members of the community are informed of how they can raise complaints or concerns about issues arising at our school

-ensure that all complaints regarding Example School are managed in a timely, effective, fair and respectful manner.
+ensure that all complaints and concerns regarding Coimadai Primary School are managed in a timely, effective, fair and respectful manner.

 Scope

-This policy relates to complaints brought by parents, carers, students or members of our school community and applies to all matters relating to our school.
+This policy relates to complaints brought by students, parents, carers, or members of our school community and applies to all matters relating to our school.

-In some limited instances, we may need to refer the complainant to another Department of Education and Training process where there are different mechanisms in place to review certain decisions, for example, expulsion appeals.
+In some limited instances, we may need to refer a complainant to another policy or area if there are different processes in place to the manage the issue including:

+Complaints and concerns relating to fraud and corruption will be managed in accordance with the department’s Fraud and Corruption Policy

+Criminal matters will be referred to Victorian Police

+Legal claims will be referred to the Department’s Legal Division

+Complaints and concerns relating to child abuse will be managed in accordance with our Child Safety Responding and Reporting Obligations Policy and Procedures [insert hyperlink]

 Policy

-[The following is a best practice example but you can alter to suit your requirements]

-Example School welcomes feedback, both positive and negative, and is committed to continuous improvement.
+Coimadai Primary School welcomes feedback, both positive and negative, and is committed to continuous improvement.
 We value open communication with our families and are committed to understanding complaints and addressing them appropriately.
 We recognise that the complaints process provides an important opportunity for reflection and learning.

 We value and encourage open and positive relationships with our school community.
 We understand that it is in the best interests of students for there to be a trusting relationship between families and our school.